Giskard-AI/giskard-hub/script-docs/hub/sdk/checks.rst

 .. _add-checks-to-conversations:

-Add checks to conversations
+Add checks to chat test cases
 ---------------------------

-Once you've created a check, you can use it in your conversations by referencing its identifier:
+Once you've created a check, you can use it in your chat test cases by referencing its identifier:

 .. code-block:: python

-    # Add a conversation that uses your check
+    # Add a chat test case that uses your check
-    hub.conversations.create(
+    hub.chat_test_cases.create(
         dataset_id=dataset.id,
         messages=[
             {"role": "user", "content": "What's the formula for compound interest?"},